 Anti-Slip Paint Additives

 Paint additives may be mixed with paint or stain to create a skid-resistant surface.
 These additives are available in a liquid and a solid form.
-The additives are designed for use on a variety of surfaces including concrete, asphalt and wood.
-Solid additives are small bits of aggregate that may be mixed into your paint or stain or spread on top of a freshly painted surface to create a gritty, non-slip surface when it dries.
+These types of additives are designed for use on a variety of surfaces including concrete, asphalt and wood.
+The non-slip properties of these products come from small bits of aggregate that may be mixed into your paint or stain or spread on top of a freshly painted surface to create a gritty, non-slip surface when it dries.

 Rolled roofing is a product made of asphalt that is primarily used in roofing.
 However, the roofing product is frequently re-purposed as an anti-slip surface.
 Because there are several types of rolled roofing, be sure to use one that is compatible with a ramp application.
 A mineral-surfaced roofing roll offers a gritty, anti-slip surface that is relatively inexpensive and easy to apply.
 The roofing properties of the material provide protection from weather elements such as snow and ice.